Lunchbox collection will spark memories, and Harris Ranch is a meat-lover’s dream

 A classic lunch box brings back sentimental memories more than a zippered container with compartments for prepackaged foods and no latches to open.
 The sound of the latches snapped open on a square box with action figure heroes and princesses was our comfort during a long school day.
 I walked slowly through the restaurant looking at hundreds of retro boxes and Thermoses that told stories of a bygone era from 1950-1983.
 It wasn’t hard to imagine sitting with classmates in the schoolyard and admiring each other’s lunch box.

 I bought a piece of the homemade apricot pie, which was chock full of big apricot halves, and talked with the owner, Carlos Delgado.
 He told me his lunchbox collection is one of the largest in the country and people come from all over to experience a taste of yesteryear.

-I had recently visited the retro lunchboxes exhibit at the Smithsonian’s American History Museum with Gunsmoke, the Jetsons, Kung Fu, Sleeping Beauty and many more characters decorating the shelves outside the museum’s cafeteria.
+I had recently visited the retro lunchboxes exhibit at the Smithsonian’s American History Museum with Gunsmoke, the Jetsons, Kung Fu, Sleeping Beauty and many more characters on the shelves outside the museum’s cafeteria.
 However, the lunchbox hall of fame is found on the lonely stretch of Panoche Road right off Interstate 5 in Firebaugh.

 After enjoying a tender steak dinner, the Olympic-style pool helped me burn off those delicious calories and the country-style hotel room was a perfect ending to a long day on the road.
-I couldn’t head for home without perusing the butcher shop and loading up on tri-tips and filet steaks, all vacuum sealed with ice packs for the long drive.
+I couldn’t head for home without perusing the butcher shop and loading up on steaks, all vacuum sealed with ice packs for the long drive.

 These side excursions on the long road of freeway 5 add a new experience to asphalt and billboards.